aerogear/graphback/CONTRIBUTING.md

 # Contributing to the GraphBack

 First, ensure you have the [latest LTS npm](https://docs.npmjs.com/) installed.
-For CLI usage we recomend to use Node version manager - NVM.
+For CLI usage we recommend to use Node version manager - NVM.

 ## Building